markjprice/cs13net9/docs/ch03-result-types.md

 Library|Description
 ---|---
-`LanguageExt`|A functional programming library for .NET, `LanguageExt` provides `Option`, `Either`, and `Try` types that allow you to handle errors and control flow in a functional style.
+[LanguageExt](https://github.com/louthy/language-ext)|A functional programming library for .NET, `LanguageExt` provides `Option`, `Either`, and `Try` types that allow you to handle errors and control flow in a functional style.
-`CSharpFunctionalExtensions`|This library offers a `Result<T>` type and extension methods that make it easier to work with results in a functional manner.
+[CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions)|This library offers a `Result<T>` type and extension methods that make it easier to work with results in a functional manner.
 It also provides support for optional values and error chaining.
-`OneOf`|This library provides a simple discriminated union (or sum type) implementation that allows you to represent a value that could be one of several different types.
+[OneOf](https://github.com/mcintyre321/OneOf)|This library provides a simple discriminated union (or sum type) implementation that allows you to represent a value that could be one of several different types.
 It can be used to create custom result types where different failure modes return different types.
-`Optional`|A lightweight library that provides an `Option<T>` type for representing optional values (similar to `Nullable<T>` but for reference types and non-nullable value types).
+[Optional](https://github.com/Foritus/optional-dot-net)|A lightweight library that provides an `Option<T>` type for representing optional values (similar to `Nullable<T>` but for reference types and non-nullable value types).
+[ErrorOr](https://github.com/amantinband/error-or)|A simple, fluent discriminated union of an error or a result.
+[FluentResults](https://github.com/altmann/FluentResults)|A lightweight .NET library developed to solve a common problem.
+It returns an object indicating success or failure of an operation instead of throwing/using exceptions.

 # Discriminated Unions and Their Relation to the Discussion